B$TBetSmarterToolsGuaranteed promo value toolkit

 Vig, short for vigorish, is the sportsbook's built-in margin.
 It is the reason two opposite sides of a market usually add up to more than 100% implied probability.

-Exchange-style markets, including platforms like Kalshi or Polymarket, operate via tranding binary contracts directly against each other using an open order book.
+Exchange-style markets like Polymarket operate via trading binary contracts directly against each other using an open order book.
 Prices fluctuate purely based on organic supply and demand.
-Instead of taking a posted sportsbook line, you are buying or selling binarycontract that resolves to Yes or No.
+Instead of taking a posted sportsbook line, you are buying or selling a binary contract that resolves to Yes or No.

 Push

 A push happens when the result lands exactly on the number you bet.
-If you bet over 7.5, there is no push.
+If you bet over 7.5, there cannot be a push.
 If you bet over 7 and the final total is exactly 7, the bet pushes and your stake is returned.
 Even though the original stake is returned, any promotion used on this wager is generally lost.
-Since ties happen so often in soccer, there are 3-way moneylines ensuring a push never occurs.
-However, there are a number of leagues where ties occur rarely (less than 5%) and thus sportsbooks maintain 2-way moneylines and on occasion push bets.
-Some of these leagues include the UFC, Japan's NPB, and Korea's KBO.
+Since ties happen so often in soccer, there are 3-way moneylines ensuring moneyline bets are not commonly pushed.
+However, there are a number of leagues where ties occur rarely (less than 5%) where sportsbooks maintain 2-way moneylines, occasionally pushing bets.
+These include the UFC, Japan's NPB, and Korea's KBO.

 Void/Cancellations

 A void means the bet is canceled and treated as if it never happened.
 Your stake is returned and typically so is any promotion you may have used on this wager.
-A void is different from a push because the event or market itself failed to settle under the book's rules, likely stemming from it never taking place.
-For example, if you wager that Player A will win a tennis match but Player B injures himself before the match even begins and drops out, this wager would be voided.
-If Player B injured themselves on the first point of the match and then drops out,
+A void is different from a push because the market itself failed to settle due to the event never taking place.
+For example, if you wager that Player A win a tennis match but Player A injures himself before the match even begins and drops out, this wager would be voided.
+Be sure to read the rules of the betting platform you are using, as the circumstances under which a market is declared void are not universal and can vary between operators.

 Why this matters for promos

-• FanDuel returns voided bonus bets but will not for pushed ones
+• FanDuel returns bonus bets for voided wagers but not pushed ones

 • DraftKings returns bonus bets for both pushed and voided wagers

-• Bet365 returns voided bonus bets but will not for pushed ones.
-In terms of the first-bet insurance promo, it appears to be closed in the event of a push or void
+• Bet365 returns bonus bets for voided wagers but not pushed ones.
+The first-bet insurance promotion is not returned in the event of a push or void on a first bet

-• Prime Sportsbook explicitly returns bonus bets for voids but will not for pushes
+• Prime Sportsbook returns bonus bets for voided wagers but not pushed ones

 • Exchanges like Kalshi and Polymarket differ materially from traditional sportsbook settlement.
 In fact, they typically treat a voided market and a pushed market in the same manner.
-Polymarket will settle contacts 50/50 which means each contract which is for $1 will split its payout to both sides of the yes/no market.
-Hence, if you bought your contract for a favorite you will lose some money. and if you bought them as an underdog you will make a little money.
-For this reason, do not be afraid of hedging a market on Polymarket where the hedge is the underdog but be wary if you are betting on the favorite.
-On Kalshi, the wager will resolve at a stated fair market price rather than being voiding.
-This line of thinking gives Kalshi a lot of leeway and thus should make a better wary of wagering on a push possible market on Kalshi.
+Polymarket will settle binary $1 contracts 50/50 which means each contract will split its payout between the Yes and No sides.
+Hence, if a market voids and you bought the contract as a favorite, you will lose some money.
+Meanwhile, if you bought it as an underdog, you will make a little money.
+On Kalshi, the wager will resolve at a stated fair market price rather than being voided.
+This gives Kalshi considerably more discretion, making settlement outcomes less predictable for bettors.

 Arbitrage